 Any grade of 69 or below is considered a failing grade.
 Progress report grades of 70 - 74 are dangerously close to unsatisfactory work and a probationary status for students enrolled in our school.
+Students receiving this grade in a course will receive an Appendix B for it.
 Refer to the magnet contract for more information.